 - Outpatient Ambien rehabilitation: 10 weeks to 1 year

-Outpatient Ambien rehabilitation generally requires a recovering addict to travel to a rehabilitation facility for treatment.
+Outpatient Ambien rehabilitation generally requires from you to travel to a rehabilitation facility for treatment.
 This is usually done a few days each week for at least an hour each day.
 The overall outpatient Ambien rehabilitation duration is usually around a few months, average time 10 weeks duration.

 - Intensive outpatient Ambien rehabilitation: 12-16 weeks

 An intensive Ambien outpatient program generally requires a greater time commitment.
-These types of programs generally last between 12 and 16 weeks and require recovering addicts to attend several treatment sessions, each lasting usually at least 3 hours per day, a minimum of 9 hours per week.
+These types of programs generally last between 12 and 16 weeks and require from people to attend several treatment sessions, each lasting usually at least 3 hours per day, a minimum of 9 hours per week.

 - Inpatient Ambien rehabilitation: 1-12 months

-Inpatient, or residential, Ambien rehabilitation requires recovering addicts to reside in a treatment facility for the duration of treatment.
+Inpatient, or residential, Ambien rehabilitation requires from people to reside in a treatment facility for the duration of treatment.
 Inpatient rehabilitation programs generally last a minimum of 28 days, but some may last up to 12 months or more.